gitMenv/UEcastoc/README.md

 These identify one chunk.
 As far as I know, the ID is invalid if the value is 0.
 Otherwise it seems to be random.
-I am not sure what the Index means.
+I am not sure what the Index means, as this value is always 0.
+Maybe this is relevant if the files are too large to be described by one chunk.
+In that case you can have multiple chunks describing a file, possibly with multiple indices, but this is all speculation.
 The Type field corresponds to the EIoChunkType of the unreal engine.
 The values I've seen are 2, 3 and 10.

 Value 2 means "BulkData" and is used to represent .uasset files.
 Value 3 means "OptionalBulkData" and is used to represent .ubulk files.
+The .uasset files all have unique chunk IDs, whereas the .ubulk files have an ID that was already taken by a .uasset file.
-The very first chunkID always has value 10, which means "PackageStoreEntry", but I have no clue what this represents.
+The very last chunkID always has value 10, which means "PackageStoreEntry", but I have no clue what this represents.
 The Unreal Engine code isn't too clear about it.
 I suspect that this has something to do with the FPackageStoreEntry struct.